aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform EPUB to DOCM via Java" h2="On Premise Java API to Render EPUB to DOCM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert EPUB to DOCM by using two simple steps.
-First you need to render EPUB file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOCM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting EPUB to DOCM is a simple two-step process.
+First, you need to render the EPUB file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that is part of the Aspose.Total for Java package.
+Once the EPUB file is converted to DOC, you can use Aspose.Words for Java to convert the DOC file to DOCM.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.

+The process of converting EPUB to DOCM is straightforward and easy to do.
+All you need to do is render the EPUB file to DOC using Aspose.PDF for Java and then use Aspose.Words for Java to convert the DOC file to DOCM.
+Both APIs are part of the Aspose.Total for Java package, so you don’t need to purchase any additional software or services.
+With just a few clicks, you can quickly and easily convert EPUB to DOCM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}